cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 a proxy server.
 This configuration supports network hotsync.
 Please check the [online documentation](https://github.com/cloudpilot-emu/cloudpilot-emu/blob/master/doc/networking.md) for detailed instructions.

+# SD cards and memory sticks

+Many PalmOS devices support removable storage in the for of either SD cards or memory sticks.
+CloudpilotEmu allows you to create virtual memory cards that can be attached as eihter SD cards or memory sticks to devices that had the corresponding slots.
+Please see the help on the "Cards" tab for more details.

 # Backing up your virtual devices